Members of the Audit Committee:

 The Audit Committee should consider any significant or unusual items that are, or may need to be, reflected in the report and accounts, it should give due consideration to any matters that have been raised by the Company’s staff responsible for the accounting and financial reporting function, compliance officer or auditor;

-- to review the Company’s financial controls, and unless expressly addressed by a separate board committee, or by the Board itself, to review the Company’s risk management and internal control systems while the Board remains the ultimately responsibility to ensure the Company establishes and maintains appropriate and effective risk management and internal controls systems;
+- to review the Company’s financial controls, and any findings or recommendations the risk management committee, of the Company (the “Risk Management Committee”) has on the Company’s risk management and internal control systems.
+For the avoidance of doubt, the Board has the ultimate responsibility to ensure the Company establishes and maintains appropriate and effective risk management and internal controls systems;

 - to discuss the risk management and internal control systems with management to ensure that management has performed its duty to have adequate, efficient and effective systems.
 This discussion should include the adequacy of resources, staff qualifications and experience, training programmes and budget of the Company’s accounting and financial reporting function;

-- to consider major investigation findings on risk management and internal control matters as delegated by the Board or on its own initiative and management’s response to these findings;
+- to consider major investigation findings on risk management and internal control matters as delegated by the Board or by the Risk Management Committee or on its own initiative and management’s response to these findings;

 - to ensure co-ordination between the internal and external auditors, and to ensure that the internal audit function is independent and objective, free of operating responsibilities, adequately resourced and has the appropriate standing within the Company, with a direct line of communication to the Audit Committee, and to review and monitor its effectiveness;